bennesp/telegramAPI/README.md

 ### Send Custom Keyboards

-You can find the complete list of options at the offical [Telegram API Bots](https://core.telegram.org/bots/api#replykeyboardhide) pge.
+You can find the complete list of options at the offical [Telegram API Bots](https://core.telegram.org/bots/api#replykeyboardhide) page.

 ```ruby
 markup = {